Differentials

 SIGNS / SYMPTOMS

 The physical exam does not reliably distinguish the conditions, because a normal exam is usually noted.
-One key feature that may differentiate FTD from AD is relative preservation of memory.
+One key feature that may differentiate frontotemporal dementia (FTD) from Alzheimer disease is relative preservation of memory.

 INVESTIGATIONS

-Structural MRI typically shows regional losses in the temporoparietal regions in AD and the temporofrontal regions in FTD.
-CT shows global atrophy in AD, and focal atrophy in FTD.
+Structural MRI typically shows regional atrophy in the temporoparietal regions in Alzheimer disease and the temporofrontal regions in FTD; typically medial temporal lobe atrophy in Alzheimer disease, and anterior and inferior temporal lobe atrophy in FTD.
+CT shows global atrophy in Alzheimer disease, and focal atrophy in FTD.

-Single-photon emission computed tomography (SPECT) or PET in early AD generally shows abnormality in the posterior cingulate and parietal lobes.[86]
+Single-photon emission computed tomography (SPECT) or PET in early Alzheimer disease generally shows abnormality in the posterior cingulate and parietal lobes.[136]

 Dementia with Lewy bodies (DLB)